ppy/osu-wiki/news/2020-11-29-a-labour-of-love.md

 With teams being public, we'll be taking a different approach from usual contests: **entries will NOT be anonymized.**

 In fact, we encourage you to tease your submission as it's being created!
 Feel free to announce your team publicly and show off your work.
-We're celebrating an osu! classic and we can't very well do that if everyone keeps their work hidden.
+We're celebrating an osu! classic and we can't do that very well if everyone keeps their work hidden.

 *"I'm a super cool mapper/storyboarder, but I don't know anyone who can remix songs.
 What do I do?"* There's likely a lot of people in this situation.
 We recommend anyone looking for teammates to post in the comments saying so.
 Forming a suitable team is half of the challenge for this contest!

 ## Schedule

-- **3 months:** Contest is open for submissions [here](https://osu.ppy.sh/community/contests/115) until 2021-02-28.
+- **3 months:** Contest is open for submissions [here](https://osu.ppy.sh/community/contests/115) until the end of February 2021.
 There's a lot of work going into this, so you might need the extra time.
 - **2 weeks:** Submissions are judged by separate mapper and musician judging panels.
-- **2 weeks:** Community vote is opened for top 5 overall submissions
+- **2 weeks:** Community voting is opened for top 5 overall submissions.

-Once each of these are completed, the winners will be announced!
+Once all of these are completed, the winners will be announced!

 ## Prizes

 No such thing as a contest without prizes!
-Unlike most contests however, there's a few different way to earn prizes this time around.
+Unlike most contests however, there's a few different ways to earn prizes this time around.

-2 groups will handle judging: **mappers (including storyboarders!) and musicians.** They'll be expected to evaluate the full package — the remixed song + beatmap + storyboard/video combo.
+Two groups will handle judging: **mappers (including storyboarders!)** and **musicians**.
+They'll be expected to evaluate the full package — the remixed song + beatmap + storyboard/video combo.

 Each group has its own specialty of course, so we'll be rewarding prizes to the all members of the highest scoring team from each panel.